 Having a theft conviction on your record can mean serious, long-term consequences in many aspects of your everyday life.
 It can prevent you from getting a job in many industries, obtaining professional licensure, and buying or renting a home.
-As experienced theft crime defense attorneys, our firm has successfully defended clients charged with a variety of theft crimes.
+As experienced Tallahassee theft crime attorneys, our firm has successfully defended clients charged with a variety of theft crimes.

 For example, Attorney Tim Jansen defended Rocky Hannah, a Leon County school administrator, facing allegations of misappropriating school funds.
 He also represented two former FAMU officials who were accused of theft.
 We have the experience it takes to handle theft allegations.